zainshah3464/vestior-store/README.md

 - **Node.js** v18+ and **npm** (or yarn/pnpm)
 - A **Supabase** project (free tier works)
 - (Optional) A **Vercel** account for deployment

+🚢 Deployment
+The project is deployed on Vercel.
+To deploy your own instance:

+Push the repository to GitHub.

+Import the project into Vercel.

+Set the environment variables in Vercel’s project settings.

+Deploy.

+Make sure to configure the Supabase redirect URLs (in Authentication → URL Configuration) to include your Vercel domain for OAuth callbacks.

+🗺️ Roadmap
+Core e‑commerce flow (product listing → cart → checkout → orders)

+Admin panel with CRUD operations

+Real‑time order status updates

+Google OAuth & email verification

+Glass‑morphism UI & animations

+Google Analytics 4 tracking

+Custom branded email templates

+Online payment integration (Stripe / Razorpay)

+Automatic stock deduction on order placement

+Admin notifications for new orders

+SEO enhancements (structured data, sitemap)

+Comprehensive test suite (E2E with Cypress/Playwright)

+Wishlist functionality

+Order detail page for customers

+🤝 Contributing

+Contributions are welcome!
+This project is built as a portfolio piece, but if you find any issues or have improvements, feel free to open an issue or pull request.

+Fork the repository

+Create a feature branch (git checkout -b feature/amazing-feature)

+Commit your changes (git commit -m 'Add amazing feature')

+Push to the branch (git push origin feature/amazing-feature)

+Open a Pull Request

+📄 License
+This project is licensed under the MIT License.
+See LICENSE for details.

+📞 Contact
+Zain Ali Shah
+Email: zainshahzs110@gmail.com
+GitHub: zainshah3464
+Live Project: vestior.vercel.app

+<p align="center">Made with ❤️ and modern web technologies</p> ```

 ### 1. Clone the repository
 ```bash